 The only difference to keep in mind is that the price that will appear on the fuel counter as you fill up does not include the price reduction.
 This will be applied by staff members at the till when it comes to paying.

-Spanish petrol stations have two weeks to implement a system which shows the original price and the reduced rate on the receipt handed to drivers when they pay.
+Spanish petrol stations have implemented a system which shows the original price and the reduced rate on the receipt handed to drivers when they pay.